marketgoo/badger-landing/blog/5-tips-to-improve-e-commerce-seo.md

 ##### **Test, Test, Test:**

 Finally, ensure you test your website on multiple devices and browsers.
-This will help you identify any issues or bugs that need to be fixed.
+This will help you identify any issues or bugs that need to be fixed:

-By optimizing your e-commerce website for mobile, you'll provide a better user experience for your customers, which can lead to increased conversions and sales.
-So, what are you waiting for?
-Get mobile-optimized and watch your e-commerce business soar to new heights!
+1. Make sure that your website is responsive and adapts to different screen sizes.
+2. Test all the functionalities of your e-commerce website, such as adding products to the cart, checking out, and making payments.
+Make sure that everything is working smoothly and as expected.
+3. Identify and fix issues: Make a list of any issues or bugs that you encounter during testing and prioritize them based on their severity.
+Work with your development team to fix these issues and test again to ensure that everything is working correctly.

+Google Search Console allows you to Test[ how easily a visitor can use your page on a mobile device.](https://search.google.com/test/mobile-friendly) Just enter a page URL to see how your page scores.
+Don't leave it up to chance!

 ## Conclusion